 This is the title of your blog post: It's what it's all about.
 Titles should be descriptive so potential readers can quickly determine if the post is something they'd like to read.
 While catchy titles are fun, they're often not terribly descriptive.
 As such, using a cutesy title can be risky.
+Include some of your topic keywords.

 - Bullet points